braeden-kelly/cm25-fsstepfuawer/extra.md

 ### Modal looks terrible on iPad
 Oops, we didn't set the transparency right when the screen is wider but it's on mobile

+## Other

+### Native Bottom tabs
+Doing headless for web and [native bottom tabs](https://okwasniewski.github.io/react-native-bottom-tabs/docs/getting-started/quick-start.html) would be the perfect pairing (development build required)